-A system that Medicare Prescription Drug Plans use to classify prescription drugs according to the level of cost-sharing.
-Higher Tiers require higher out-of pocket costs.
+A system that Medicare prescription drug plans use to classify prescription drugs according to the level of cost-sharing.
+Generally, higher tiers require higher out-of pocket costs.

 True Out-Of-Pocket (TrOOP) Cost:

 The amount paid by you and other parties on your behalf during the year for covered drugs, including any deductibles and copays and coinsurance, but not premiums.
-Once this amount reaches $4,850, your plan’s 2016 true out-of-pocket limit, you automatically get catastrophic coverage.
+Once this amount reaches $5,000 (in 2018) and $5,100 (in 2019), of your plan’s true out-of-pocket limit, you automatically enter catastrophic coverage.
 Note: this dollar limit is subject to change each year.